usfsoar/NSL_23-24_PayloadEECS/README.md

 ![Payload BAnner Image](Banner.gif)

 ## For new members
 Hello and welcome to SOAR's Payload EECS repository.

-Please feel free to take on any issue on the [issues tab](/issues), and if you want to contribute first Download [Github Desktop](https://desktop.github.com/) and set it up to your github account.
+Please feel free to take on any issue on the [issues tab](/issues).

+If you want to contribute first Download [Github Desktop](https://desktop.github.com/) and set it up to your github account.

 After that there are currently 2 approaches for contributions:
 1. ***Forking our repo***: This is the easiest way to get started, no permissions required.
 Watch [this video](https://youtu.be/uhwIgnRaXew)

 2. ***Creating a branch as a member***: This way requires you to be added to one of our teams, so if you're not sure aobut staying long term I'd suggest starting with *forking*, but if you're commited to helping us out here is what you can do: